sthaeron/forsyde-devtools/docs/chaos.md

 ### Why to change
 Explain your reasoning for the change.
 You should convince your collaborators that the chaos is worth resolving and that your solution is a valid approach.
 ### When to change
-Provide a suggestion of when the chaos issue should be work on.
+Provide a suggestion of when the chaos issue should be worked on.
 Make sure it fits into the overall project time plan.
 ### What we have changed list
 - Clarify contribution docs #71
 - Refining the Chaos Docs #72